mahmoodahmad100/clean_arch/README.md

 # clean arch
-* this is going to be a simple app but with clean arch
+* this is going to be a simple app (billing system)
+* the purpose of this app is to build a clean app with nice architecture